-- Provide for high frequencies and extended hours of operation along key high density corridors. - Increase service frequencies and/or vehicle sizes where services are more than 90% full at peak times and more than 50% full at off-peak times.
-Increased capacity will be provided through larger vehicle sizes, where possible, rather than increased frequencies where a base frequency of 10 minutes is already provided. - Maintain existing high levels of regular interval (clock-face) timetables - Review service levels whenever a service is reviewed.
+- Provide for high frequency and extended hours of operation along key high density corridors. - Increase service frequency and/or vehicle sizes where services are more than 90% full at peak times and more than 50% full at off-peak times.
+Increased capacity will be provided through larger vehicle sizes, where possible, rather than increased frequency, where a base frequency of 10 minutes is already provided. - Maintain existing high levels of regular interval (clock-face) timetables. - Set predetermined trigger points (e.g., levels of demand) for when services should be reviewed. - Review service levels whenever a service is reviewed.